PHILOSOPHY OF THE COURSE

 balances conceptual models with mathematical formulations, with

-applications to real data and to complex many-electron physical systems.
+applications to real physical situations.

-available at this Website, the primary emphasis of the
+made available at this Website, the primary emphasis of the

 these electronic materials is to free students from impediments